-class A-3 notes: 0.85%, and
+class A-2 notes: 0.82%, and

-class B notes: 1.65%;
+class B notes: 1.67%;

-- an administration fee equal to \$6,667 is paid monthly by the trust to the administrator, beginning in January 2015; - the primary servicing fee for a trust student loan will be calculated on a unit basis and will equal (i) \$1.50 per month per borrower for trust student loans that are in in-school status, (ii) \$2.75 per month per borrower for trust student loans that are in grace status and (iii) \$3.25 per month per borrower for all other trust student loans.
+- an administration fee equal to \$6,667 is paid monthly by the trust to the administrator, beginning in August 2015; - the primary servicing fee for a trust student loan will be calculated on a unit basis and will equal (i) \$1.50 per month per borrower for trust student loans that are in in-school status, (ii) \$2.75 per month per borrower for trust student loans that are in grace status and (iii) \$3.25 per month per borrower for all other trust student loans.
 For purposes of calculating the primary servicing fee for any month, a trust student loan's current payment status will be determined as of the last day of the preceding calendar month.
 In the event a borrower has more than one trust student loan and those loans are in different payment statuses, the monthly servicing fee will be paid at the higher unit rate.
-In no event, however, will the primary servicing fee for any month exceed 1/12 of 0.90% of the aggregate outstanding principal balance of the trust student loans, calculated as of the closing date or the last day of the preceding calendar month, as the case may be; - the reserve account has an initial balance equal to \$5,098,821 and at all times a balance equal to the greater of (1) (a) for any distribution date occurring prior to the December 2015 distribution date, 0.50% of the Pool Balance, and (b) for any distribution date occurring on or after the December 2015 distribution date, 0.25% of the Pool Balance and (2) \$1,019,764; - the collection account has an initial balance equal to \$0;
+In no event, however, will the primary servicing fee for any month exceed the sum of (i) $^{1}/{12}$ of 0.90% of the aggregate outstanding principal balance of the trust's non-consolidation loans and (ii) $^{1}/{12}$ of 0.50% of the aggregate outstanding principal balance of the trust's consolidation loans, calculated as of the closing date or the last day of the preceding calendar month, as the case may be;

-- the initial collection period begins as of the statistical cutoff date and all payments are assumed to be made on the 15th of the month, and amounts on deposit in the collection account, including reinvestment income earned on such account in the previous month, are reinvested in eligible investments at the assumed reinvestment rate of 0.05% per annum through the end of the collection period or the related distribution date, as applicable; - amounts on deposit in the reserve account and the floor income rebate account are reinvested in eligible investments at the assumed reinvestment rate of 0.05% per annum from the previous distribution date (or in the case of the first distribution date, the closing date) through the current distribution date; - prepayments on the trust student loans are applied monthly in accordance with CPR, as described above; - an optional redemption by the servicer occurs on the distribution date immediately following the collection period during which the Pool Balance equals or falls below 10% of the Initial Pool Balance; and - the pool of trust student loans consists of 1,000 representative loans ("rep lines"), which have been created for modeling purposes from individual trust student loans based on combinations of similar individual student loan characteristics, which include, but are not limited to, loan status, interest rate, loan type, index, margin, rate cap and remaining term to maturity.
+- the reserve account has an initial balance equal to \$12,418,487 and at all times a balance equal to the greater of (1) (a) for any distribution date occurring prior to the June 2016 distribution date, 1.65% of the Pool Balance, and (b) for any distribution date occurring on or after the June 2016 distribution date, 0.25% of the Pool Balance and (2) \$752,636; - the collection account has an initial balance equal to \$0; - the initial collection period begins as of the statistical cutoff date and all payments are assumed to be made on the 15th of the month, and amounts on deposit in the collection account, including reinvestment income earned on such account in the previous month, are reinvested in eligible investments at the assumed reinvestment rate of 0.07% per annum through the end of the collection period or the related distribution date, as applicable; - amounts on deposit in the reserve account and the floor income rebate account are reinvested in eligible investments at the assumed reinvestment rate of 0.07% per annum from the previous distribution date (or in the case of the first distribution date, the closing date) through the current distribution date: - prepayments on the trust student loans are applied monthly in accordance with CPR, as described above; - an optional redemption by the servicer occurs on the distribution date immediately following the collection period during which the Pool Balance equals or falls below 10% of the Initial Pool Balance; and - the pool of trust student loans consists of 3,005 representative loans ("rep lines"), which have been created for modeling purposes from individual trust student loans based on combinations of similar individual student loan characteristics, which include, but are not limited to, loan status, interest rate, loan type, index, margin, rate cap and remaining term to maturity.